hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 *1. What happens when the application under development causes an exception?
 How does the system handle these exceptions (provide debugger, stop execution, stop rendering, ...)?
 Does the liveness extend to these exceptions?*

 - **JAVA Hot Code Replace (HCR)**
-  If HCR fails due to running into the limitations described before, e.g. changing the source code of the main method and saving the changes, the eclipse debugger provides the developer three options: Continue, Terminate and Restart.
+  If HCR fails due to running into the limitations described before, e.g. changing the source code of the main method and saving the changes, the eclipse debugger handles this exception by letting the developer choose from three options: Continue, Terminate and Restart.
   ![Obsolete method on stack](http://i.imgur.com/tPd69lv.png)

     - Continue